RainwayApp/sachiel-net/README.md

     }
 ```

-Each handler can contain logic for multiple endpoints, so its recommended you make use of the message headers.
+Each handler can contain logic for multiple endpoints, so it's recommended you make use of the message headers.

 ### Creating A Message

 Messages contain headers, these headers dictate which endpoint the message is destined for and a sync key to associate a response with a message.

-You have a different options when creating messages, sync keys are completely optional.
+You have a different options when creating messages, and sync keys are completely optional.

-You can create a serialized message in a static fashion with an existing model
+You can create a serialized message in a static fashion with an existing model:

 ```csharp
 Message.Serialized("MyEndPoint", "MySyncKey", MyModel);
 ```

-Or as a model
+Or as a model:

 ```csharp
 [ProtoContract]